Assessing the Risks of Meconium-stained Liquor

 • There is meconium below the cords

-• They are experiencing ongoing respiratory distress, or require oxygen
+• The infant is experiencing ongoing respiratory distress, or requires oxygen

-• There is need for active resuscitation involving CPR or prolonged IPPV.
+• There is need for active resuscitation involving CPR or prolonged intermittent positive pressure ventilation (IPPV).

 Topics